 - What's your happy place?

 The flight between LAX and JFK.
-Whenever I’m in one city, I miss the other.
+Whenever I'm on one coast, I miss the other.
 And I do my best thinking on planes!

 - Who would you change places with for a day?